This article is machine translated by Google from Norwegian

 Og rule of law?

 NUPI recently presented the book The vision of a better organized world.
 Progress and counter-forces, written by the experienced diplomat Bjørn Skogmo.
-With 43 years in the foreign service, pensioner Skogmo talked about how the US with the Kissingers linkage and NATO has connected small states like Norway.
+With 43 years in the foreign service, pensioner Skogmo talked about how the US with the Kissingers linking and NATO has connected small states like Norway.

-to tame conflicts and the great powers' use of force – through binding agreements and rule of law.
+As a Norwegian counterweight to the powerful block policy, Skogmo wanted in its time to promote more multilaterally cooperation to tame conflicts and the use of great powers – through binding agreements and rule of law.

 "Out of NATO" has been Ny Tid's line, and we look back to NATO's 20th anniversary here in the newspaper (our predecessor Orientering), the tone is clear in 1969: criticism of the Storting's NATO will (SF's Finn Gustafsen); unfortunate military research collaboration (Tore Linné Eriksen); Norwegian espionage on Russia (Svein Blindheim) or criticism of the already stated base policy.